northswiss/jekyll-boilerplate/_posts/2015-11-08-four-must-have-business-travel-tools-for-office-managers.md

 category: Tools
 published: true
 seo-meta: >-
-  We have compiled the ultimate list of tools neccessary to keep you and your employee happy and productive while on their next business trip.
+  We have compiled the ultimate list of tools necessary to keep you and your employee happy and productive while on their next business trip.
-tags: ''
 ---
 ![business travel tools]({{site.baseurl}}/blog-media/Business%20Travel%20Tools.png)